-The fair value of the PSUs granted during the three and six months ended June 30, 2023 was estimated as of the grant date using a Monte Carlo, which requires management to make assumptions regarding risk-free interest rates and volatility of the Company's stock price.
+The fair value of the PSUs granted during the nine months ended September 30, 2023 was estimated as of the grant date using the Monte Carlo, which requires management to make assumptions regarding risk-free interest rates and volatility of the Company's stock price.
 The Monte Carlo incorporates the same assumptions as Black-Scholes as to stock price volatility, the risk-free interest rate and dividend yield.
 The Company utilized the expected life of the PSUs for the expected term of the award, as the vesting term and contractual term of the awards are identical.